sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

   class Solution {
     //time: O(2n*α);  space: O(2n).
-    //The number of edges to move is the number of components - 1 public int makeConnected(int n, int[][] connections) {
+      public int makeConnected(int n, int[][] connections) {
           if (connections.length < n - 1) return -1; // If the number connections is larger than (the number of computers - 1), all computers can not be connected together.
           UnionFind uf = new UnionFind(n);